Abstract:

 Method Field experiments were conducted with three treatments including blank control (CK, rice monoculture without fertilizer application and crayfish introduction), conventional rice monoculture (RM), and rice-red claw crayfish farming (RN).
 The monitoring areas of RN treatment included the rice planting area and ditch area.
 The variation trend of soil NH3 volatilization and nitrogen use efficiency of rice in different rice ecosystems were determinated.

 Result The ditch area in the RN mode could effectively reduce the NH3 volatilization flux compared to the rice planting area and the RM mode.
 Under higher nitrogen input conditions, the RN mode did not significantly increase the loss of NH3 volatilization in paddy field, and the loss value showed a decreasing trend.
 The NH3 volatilization flux in paddy field was significantly positively correlated with the surface water ammonium nitrogen (NH4+-N) and total nitrogen (TN) concentrations (P<0.01).
-The RN mode increased soil nitrogen content through higher nitrogen input, and the crayfish activity improved soil aeration to promote nitrogen absorption by rice roots, thereby significantly increasing nitrogen accumulation (10.2%) in rice total plants at maturity (P<0.05).
+The RN mode increased soil nitrogen content through higher nitrogen input, and the crayfish activity improved soil aeration to promote nitrogen absorption by rice roots, thereby significantly increased nitrogen accumulation (10.2%) in rice total plants at maturity (P<0.05).

-Conclusion Compared to the RM system, the RN system has a higher nitrogen assimilation potential, which could potentially inhibit soil NH3 volatilization, increase nitrogen absorption and accumulation of rice, and achieve higher nitrogen use efficiency.
+Conclusion Compared to the RM system, the RN system has a higher nitrogen assimilation potential, which can potentially inhibit soil NH3 volatilization, increase nitrogen absorption and accumulation of rice, and achieve higher nitrogen use efficiency.